-On this day in 1983, 20-year-old Vanessa Williams becomes the first African American to win the Miss America crown.
+On September 17, 1983, 20-year-old Vanessa Williams becomes the first African American to win the Miss America crown.
 Less than a year later, on July 23, 1984, Williams gave up her crown after nude photos of her surfaced.
-Despite the scandal, Williams later launched a successful singing and acting career, including a featured role on the hit television sitcom Ugly Betty.
+Despite the scandal, Williams later launched a successful singing and acting career, including a featured role on the television sitcom Ugly Betty.

 Vanessa Lynn Williams was born on March 18, 1963, and raised by music-teacher parents in suburban New York City.
 She attended Syracuse University, where she majored in musical theater.
 After winning the Miss New York title, Williams went to Atlantic City, New Jersey, to participate in the Miss America pageant.
 On September 17, 1983, Williams made history by becoming the first African-American woman in the pageant’s 63-year history to capture the Miss America title.
 (For the competition’s first 30 years, blacks weren’t even allowed to become contestants.)
 Scandal later erupted, however, when nude photos surfaced of Williams that had reportedly been shot when she worked for a photographer before her pageant days.
 She was forced to resign her Miss America title in July 1984.
 The photos later appeared (without Williams’ consent) in Penthouse magazine.